vtempest/ai-research-agent/readme.md

 [extract Docs](https://airesearch.wiki/functions/src_extractor_url_to_content_url_to_content.extract.html)

-* Extract URL or HTML to main content, based on Readability with improved version
+* Extract URL or HTML to main content, improved version combining Mozilla Readability and Postlight Mercury
  *  using 100+ custom adapters for major websites.
 * Strips to basic HTML for reading mode or saving research notes
 *  Youtube - get full transcript for video if detected a youtube video